 Platinum has many uses – not just in jewelry.
 For example, nearly half of the world’s mined platinum is used in vehicle catalytic converters, according to Total Materia.
-This is because platinum and other platinum group metals are strong enough to withstand high temperatures required to reduce emissions from vehicles.
+This is because platinum and other platinum group metals are strong enough to withstand the high temperatures required to reduce emissions from vehicles.

 Platinum is Highly Desirable in Jewelry

 Platinum is the strongest of all precious metals used for jewelry.
 It’s also the most expensive, prestigious, and exclusive.